jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Appendix.md

-## Information on Black Lights Astrology
+## Information on Invisible Luminaries Astrology

-Black Lights Astrology (BLA) finds its roots in the French astrologer Dom Neroman.
+Invisible Luminaries Astrology (ILA) finds its roots in the French astrologer Dom Neroman.
 The approach was extended by another French astrologer: Jean Carteret.
-It was the Dutch astrologer George Bode who gave BLA it's final form.
+It was the Dutch astrologer George Bode who gave ILA it's final form.
 Currently, the technique is mostly used in The Netherlands.

 This description is extremely short.
 If you want more information you can read the books by Charlotte Wenner, a series of which the first book has been published: Structural Noetic Astrology: Part 1.
 If you can read Dutch, I can recommend the books by George Bode.

-The most important elements of BLA:
+The most important elements of ILA:

 - the use of the empty focal points in the Keplerian ellipses that are formed by the celestial bodies: the Black Moon and the Black Sun.
 Astronomically, these are the aphelion for the Sun and apogee for the Moon.